Just because you work for yourself, doesn’t mean you have to go without the security and comfort that super can bring when you reach retirement.

 Some things to keep in mind

-• To be eligible to make after-tax contributions, your total super balance must be less than the general transfer balance cap on 30 June of the previous financial year.
-This is $1.9 million for both the 2023-24 and 2024-25 financial years.
+- To be eligible to make after-tax contributions, your total super balance must be less than the general transfer balance cap on 30 June of the previous financial year.
+This is $2.1 million for the 2026-27 financial year and was $2 million for the 2025-26 financial year.

-• From 1 July 2022, if you are under 75 you will no longer need to meet the work test to make or receive non-concessional super contributions and salary sacrifice contributions.
-If you are aged 67-74 years, you will however be required to meet the work test in order to claim a personal superannuation contribution deduction.
+- If you are aged 67-74 years, you will be required to meet the work test in order to claim a personal superannuation contribution deduction.

-These figures could change, so speak with a financial advisor or keep your eye on the news and ATO website.
+These figures could change, so speak with a financial adviser or keep your eye on the news and ATO website.